Telyawon/dwm9MusicLaravel/readme.md

 As said before, the site is responsive and allows to be seen as well on computers than on tablets and / or smartphones.
 The table in the "All Products" page has an overflow that allows scrolling directly in it when the screen-size doesn't give the full size of the table.

 The CRUD is operational and can simulate the recovery of a product (Buy One) or the provision of a product (Sell One).
 For now, the incrementation and decrementation functions are available, but don't allow to delete directly a product when its amount goes to 0.
 Products are also sorted by alphabetical order in function of their name.

+A potential upgrade (which has not been done due to lack of time) would be to create many tables with an object category (CD, goodies, clothes, ...), via a dedicated page or a drop down menu in the insert (and update) form for each category and to show every products on the "All products" page with the possibility to sort them and to show them by category.

 Unfortunately, this site doesn't have any pivot tables nor many-to-many relationships for the only reason that his author is still really weak on these things (despite many trials), and prefered to give a functional project (even if it's basical) and with a more elaborate front.
-Please kindly be indulgent and understanding on this picky point that are pivot tables.
+Please kindly be indulgent and understanding on this tricky thing that are pivot tables.

 Dear trainers, I really hope that you will like to watch and correct this site made with many love !